kascheri12/kascheri12.github.io/pages/Golem-Network-Dashboard.md

 ### Average Daily Subtask Totals

-This is a new one I'm trying to put together and nail down.
-I'm trying to find the average values per day of snapshots of new unique nodes, subtasks requested, and subtasks computed on the date.
-Many nodes can come and go throughout the day so I thought that an average amongst the snapshots collected per day would work as a standard.
+This one shows the average values per day of snapshots of new unique nodes, subtasks requested, and subtasks computed on the date.
+Many nodes can come and go throughout the day so I thought that an average amongst the snapshots collected per day would work as a standard for my purposes.

 The function that builds these values is [get_avg_daily_subtask_totals()](https://github.com/kascheri12/golem_util/blob/4b40695b16f120776a49613bf94678f732ef2b93/analyze_data.py#L701).